divan/depscheck/README.md

     depscheck -v .
     depscheck -v github.com/Typeform/goblitline

-By default, the external packages are checked only.
+By default, only external packages are checked.
 Use `-internal` flag in case you want to see statistics on internal and vendored packages too.

     depscheck -v -internal golang.org/x/tools/go/loader